Summary

 Last quarter, non-GAAP gross margins were about 72% compared to 62% in the year earlier quarter and to 68% the prior sequential quarter.
 The company didn’t forecast any further increase in non-GAAP gross margins for the balance of the fiscal year.
 If sequential revenue continues to grow at elevated rates, it would be hard to imagine a scenario in which non-GAAP gross margins didn’t rise.

 Research and development expenses rose by almost 85% year on year and were 40% of revenues.
 They rose by 16% sequentially, and apparently reflected some level of cost shifting from Q2 to the balance of the year.
 There are very few software companies that have consistently spend anything like 40% of their revenues on research and development.
-The fact that this company is competing with Crowdstrike and to a lesser extent with Microsoft and Palo Alto, and does so based on technology, is going to call for elevated research and development expenses for the foreseeable future.
+The fact that this company is competing with CrowdStrike and to a lesser extent with Microsoft and Palo Alto, and does so based on technology, is going to call for elevated research and development expenses for the foreseeable future.
 Some of the increase in R&D spend last quarter was not organic and reflected the closing of the Attivo transaction.

 As is fairly typical for a company such as this, the largest expense category for SentinelOne is Sales and Marketing.
 On a non-GAAP basis, sales and marketing expense was 65% of revenue last quarter, down from 80.5% in the year earlier quarter.
 Of course that is a massive improvement, and on a sequential basis, the sales and marketing expense ratio fell as well, albeit more modestly, but clearly, the path to profitability runs straight through the elevated level of sales and marketing spend.
 It may be that there was some cost shifting last quarter as the CFO suggested, but the sequential 24.5% growth in sales and marketing doesn’t suggest much in the way of cost shifting within sales and marketing expense, at least to this writer.